reearth/quickjs-emscripten-sync/README.md

 arena.evalCode(`danger("/api", { dangerous: true })`);
 ```

 By default, quickjs-emscripten-sync doesn't prevent any marshaling, even in such cases.
-And there are many built-in objects in the browser, so please note that it's hard to prevent all dangerous cases with the `isMarshalable` option alone.
+And there are many built-in objects in the host, so please note that it's hard to prevent all dangerous cases with the `isMarshalable` option alone.

 ## API

 ### `Arena`

-The Arena class manages all generated handles at once by quickjs-emscripten and automatically converts objects between browser and QuickJS.
+The Arena class manages all generated handles at once by quickjs-emscripten and automatically converts objects between the host and the QuickJS VM.

 #### `new Arena(vm: QuickJSVm, options?: Options)`